intro-to-git/intro-to-git.github.io/src/content/lessons/advanced-git-features.md

 ## Blame

-`blame` allow us to understand when changes were made.
+`blame` allow us to understand who and when made changes.

 ```bash
 # display which commit last changed each line of my-file